 The experience of the people who may carry out the work for you:

 Our Private Client Team consists of:

-- Elizabeth Fyfe - (Director) STEP qualified Solicitor and member of the Association of Contentious Trusts and Probate Solicitors
+- Elizabeth Fyfe - (Director) STEP qualified Solicitor, Solicitor for the Elderly and member of the Association of Contentious Trusts and Probate Solicitors

 - Amanda Gait - Senior Solicitor